wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    1. westus, eastus2, westeu = <strong>Region</strong> - The Azure region where the resource is deployed. <a href="#PickRegions">Pick a  region</a>

-   1. 001, 002, etc. <strong>Instance</strong> - A number or other identifier that distinguishes the resource from other resources of the same type in the same resource group and region.
+   1. 001, 002, etc. <strong>Instance</strong> - A number or other identifier that distinguishes the resource from other resources of the same type in the same <a href="#ResourceGroups">resource group</a> and region.

-   * Additional fields are city, country, state, etc.
+   * Additional fields are geographies: city, country, state, etc.

 These should be adopted in Terraform, <a href="#Bicep"><Bicep</a>, and other IoC.